chris17453/wl-scp-o-nator/README.md

 ![Demo of SCP-O-Nator in action](./assets/demo.gif)

+## Why?
+We think its better to work from your local machine and push to the remote one.

+## Preqs
+- Windows : the putty package with plink
+- Everyone else: Good to go.

 ## Features

 - **Upload Files**: Upload the currently open file in the editor to a remote server.